vijayvofdhcs/terraform-aws-ec2-infoblox/README.md

 ```

 > Note: see the [tests/main](./tests/main) directory for an example Terraform configuration to deploy this module.
-> Populate the [terraform.tfvars.example](./tests/main/terraform.tfvars.example) with meaningful values and remove the `.example` extension.
+> Populate the [terraform.tfvars.example](./tests/main/terraform.tfvars.example) with meaningful values and remove the `.example` file extension.
 <p>&nbsp;</p>

 ### Instances